programmaman/d402/README.md

 request.url` is the safest default.
 Put internal product IDs, order IDs, or version labels in `agreement.id`.

+If the app wants settlement timing relative to the latest block instead of a fixed timestamp, set `paymentConfig.settlementWindow` and omit `settlementTimeUnixSec`. d402 will derive the settlement time from the chain.

 ## Client Quickstart

 Create a client with a provider, signer, and policy.
 The policy is the client's